starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

 .. topic:: Note

     Note that we don't handle replay attacks here.
-In a replay, once the user signs a transaction, someone may call it multiple times.
+In a replay, once the User signs a transaction, someone may call it multiple times.
     One way to prevent replay attacks is to add a ``nonce`` argument to ``increase_balance``, change the signed message to the Pedersen hash of the nonce and the amount, and define another storage map from the signed message to a flag (either 0 or 1) -- indicating whether or not that transaction was executed by the system.
-    Future versions of StarkNet will handle user authentication and prevent replay attacks.
+    Future versions of StarkNet will handle User authentication and prevent replay attacks.

 Similarly, change the code of ``get_balance()``.
 Here we don't need to verify the signature